Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Objectives and applications

 \subsection{Robustness}

-In many use cases, it is highly desirable to identify and deploy robust ML models, i.e., models that are able to maintain good performance despite variation in the input data~\citep{kalyan2006robustness, gaspar-cunha2006robustness}.
-Robustness in the context of ML is only loosely defined.
-We broadly distinguish between robustness of the \textit{training procedure} and robustness of the \textit{fitted model}, which have both been described in literature.
+Despite often hailed as an important requirement for accountability in ML, robustness in the context of an ML algorithm is only loosely defined~\citep{xu2012robustness,cooper2022accountability} and in the case of (MO)HPO sometimes even mixed with the notion of robustness of the optimization procedure~(\citep{kalyan2006robustness}).
+For ML algorithms, we broadly distinguish between robustness of the \textit{training procedure} and robustness of the \textit{fitted model}, which have both been described in literature.
 We focus on the latter, i.e., the susceptibility of a \textit{trained model} to shifts of the data in the prediction step.
 While most research into robustness focuses on images, we aim to look at a general case.
 We mostly consider a \textit{classification setting} in the following sections, but we also aim to provide information as to how this differs for \textit{regression} where appropriate.